Fostering Health Wellness: Disease Prevention in the United States

 Talking openly about what’s going on inside is powerful.
 When you speak up—whether to a friend, loved one, or someone who listens for a living—it can shift everything.
 Your mind needs just as much care as your body.
 Sharpening how you deal with pressure, staying in touch with those around you, and handling stress before it builds up helps you stay steady when life throws a curveball.

-Equally important is access.
-Communities must have affordable, reliable sources of nourishing food.
-That means supporting farmers markets, urban agriculture, and nutrition education programs.
-By creating environments where balanced meals are easy to find and prepare, we give individuals and families the tools they need to thrive.
+Access matters just as much.
+Communities should have affordable, steady sources of nourishing food.
+That involves boosting farmers markets, encouraging urban farming, and expanding nutrition education efforts.
+By shaping spaces where balanced meals are simple to find and prepare, individuals and families gain what they need to live and grow strong.

 Preventative Measures and Initiatives